 MPPgal Posted April 18, 2013 Posted April 18, 2013 Great post!
 Ok, this is going to sound like a bit of an ad, but I also thoroughly recommend Manhattan.
 I used their series of books and practice tests to study on my own when I retook the GRE last year.
 I previously found that most prep materials teach how to take the test rather than teaching the concepts, which is what I needed help with.
 Manhattan's basic principle was more that you won't need to resort to tricks if you KNOW the concepts to begin with.
 This approach really helped me, and I know my score improved because of it.
 Plus I found that their practice tests were harder than the actual test, which gave me more time and confidence on test day.
 Another GRE tip that I didn't do the first time round but found helped on my retake- write down a lot of notes as you tackle problems both verbal and quant.
 It helps keep your brain focused, prevents panic from setting in, and keeps you on track.
 Oh and the new GRE that was imnplemented in 2011 was easier for me than the old one because I could move around and skip questions as needed.
 Make use of that!
 Agreed, and I do not mean the expensive courses but the books and online tests are the best, well those and math bible!

 ThePope Posted April 19, 2013 Posted April 19, 2013 Previous Schools: A small, liberal arts college in Maryland.Previous Degrees and GPAs: BA in Political Science and History, 3.8 GPAGRE Scores: 165 Verbal, 145 Quantitative, 4.5 WritingPrevious Work Experience: 2 years on Capitol Hill, 1 campaign cycle as a Field Director, 1 year interning at a political consulting agency.Math/Econ Background: NONE!
 HAAAAAAA, I suck.Foreign Language Background: Um, I'm pretty good at one of Tolkien's Elvish dialects.Intended Field of Study in Grad School: MPP in Program Analysis with a concentration in Environmental/Energy Policy.Long Term Professional Goals: Legislative Aide.Schools Applied to & Results: George Washington (accepted), University of Maryland (accepted), and American University (accepted).Ultimate Decision & Why: GW.
 Because it's the highest-ranked school of them all, with the highest-ranked program, but moreover, simply because it felt like a truer fit.
 They take a very pragmatic, career-oriented angle to their curriculum, not all Ivory Tower academia, which I tend to appreciate at this point in my life.Advice for Future Applicants: Okay, listen guys.
 Everyone else has give some great practical advice, so here's something less useful but equally important: DON'T FREAK OUT.
 Go back up and look at my quantitative score.
 GO LOOK AT IT.
 Yeah, you flinched, didn't you?
 That uncomfortable feeling in your gut is called pity.
 I pitied myself too, once I saw it.
 But guess what.
 That sad, pathetic demonstration of math delinquency didn't stop me, and neither will one bad aspect of your application stop you.
 Whatever your stats, do not let yourself get hung up on them.
 They're what you have, so stop stressing over them, and focus on the parts of your application you can currently control, such as your Statement of Purpose.
 Put your heart and soul into that statement, and it will make up for a great many things.
 It certainly did for me.
 It's very easy, amidst all the expectation and the pressure, to second-guess yourself.
 It's very easy to start questioning whether you're really a competitive candidate, or whether you're just faking it extraordinarily well, which very easily spirals into an existential crisis of "what the hell am I doing?" and "what the hell am I doing if this doesn't work out?"
 Every single one of us has been there.
 But don't let those thoughts eat at you and erode your conviction.
 Your intuition has led you this far, so trust it.
 You know what you're doing.
 You will be okay.
 Chances are, you will get in somewhere, and if all else fails, trying again the following year is becoming more and more commonplace.
 And it demonstrates to the admissions committee that you're serious, which increases your chances.
 My friend applied to Georgetown 3 years in a row before he was finally accepted, and his program coordinator told him his tenacity is what gave him the edge.
 I know waiting another year and trying again is approximately no one's idea of an ideal scenario-- but it isn't a death sentence for your career, either.
 You have that option, along with a slew of others, even if it's hard to see that through the fog of stress this process induces.
 So don't freak out.
 Assuming you've applied to multiple places, the odds of acceptance to one of them are in your favor, and even if the unfortunate comes to pass, you'll be okay anyway.
 You really, truly will.
 And remember: you don't want a place that doesn't want you.
 If they reject you, they obviously weren't a great fit, so you probably would not have been happy there anyway.
 Give them the finger, move on, do amazing somewhere else, then send them your resume a few years later so they can see the kind of alumni they missed out on having.
 Lastly, when it comes to making a final decision, block out all the noise.
 You will have a profusion of opinions with which to contend, and you should heed exactly none of them.
 Hearing them out is fair, but then sit yourself down and forget every word.
 You will be the only one who has to live with your decision.
 You will be the only one there, putting in the work, and paying down the loans.
 Not your mother, not your cousin, not your sister or your friend or your undergrad adviser.
 You.
 Just you.
 This is a party of one.
 Kick everyone else out.
-And good luck. deadhead47, biscuits, sturdyelm and 6 others 9
+And good luck. biscuits, Damis, laurbee and 6 others 9

 nickel Posted April 25, 2013 Posted April 25, 2013 Previous Schools: Michigan State UniversityPrevious Degrees and GPAs: BA in Marketing, 3.35 GPAGRE Scores: 165 Verbal / 158 Quant / 4.5 WritingPrevious Work Experience: 5 years in Advertising/Digital Marketing/Branding (all in the US)Math/Econ Background: Micro/Macro Econ, International Econ, Finance, Statistics, AccountingForeign Language Background: Not much, one semester of French at a community college and Rosetta Stone/ThinkFrench/etc.Intended Field of Study in Grad School: International Development Studies Long Term Professional Goals: Work with entrepreneurs in developing areas to help them grow their businesses strategically and responsibly.
 Leaning toward private sector solutions but not totally sure.Schools Applied to & Results: GWU Elliott (accepted), Korbel (accepted), American SIS (accepted), Tufts Fletcher (accepted), Columbia SIPA (rejected).
 Ultimate Decision & Why: GWU Elliott for a number of reasons.
 I really like the curriculum and ability to tailor it specifically to my objectives and needs.
 The location is also a strong draw, even for someone not totally interested in the public sector or non-profits because I still think a great internship at one of the many institutions in DC would help build my experience and understanding of the field.
 Funding was also a big factor for obvious reasons but it wasn't the best offer I received; from an ROI standpoint, Elliott made the most sense to me.
 And, finally, the personal attention and communications I received from the school impressed me more than others (that's the marketer in me).
 I believe that attention to detail and personalization is important and definitely helped make my decision.
 Advice for Future Applicants: It's been said before but I'll say it again: Don't feel intimidated by some of the posters in this or other forums.
 Some people knew exactly what they wanted in high school but it took some of us a few years in an unrelated industry to realize what we wanted out of our career.
 I, for example, thought my career would be all ad agencies.
 So I had to bust my ass to pull together a relevant application for a field I had no professional experience in (but I did have some relevant preparation because of my business background).
 That shouldn't dissuade you from applying to programs that interest you.
 Make sure you think long and hard about what you want to do in your future, and then think about it some more.
 Write it down.
 Get the wording perfect so it communicates exactly what you want to say in one sentence.
 Talk to friends about it and let them poke holes in it until you have a refined, focused objective.
 Make sure you know exactly what you want in a career because then you can articulate that to a school and tell them why their program is right for you and why you are right for their program.
 It'll help you focus as you gather your application materials and write your essays.
 It will also motivate you to keep going when you feel burnt out. looking_to_sea 1

 JFactor Posted May 9, 2013 Posted May 9, 2013 Previous Schools: A university in DC (top 10 IR school)Previous Degrees and GPAs: BA in International Studies and Economics, 3.90 GPAGRE Scores: 169V, 154Q, 5.0WPrevious Work Experience: Military leadership experience from my home country (in Europe); four internships in DC (two of them from the field I'm interested in - int'l trade); last internship turned into a research assistant job at a well-known research organization in DC and there 0.5. years of work experience after graduationMath/Econ Background: BA in Econ but without econometrics, no serious math background (no calc classes etc.)Foreign Language Background: Four semesters of Spanish, fluent in a European language, intermediate skills in Swedish and GermanIntended Field of Study in Grad School: International economic policy (especially international trade) & International Political EconomyLong Term Professional Goals: Working for one of the multilateral organizations, preferably something that allows me to do policy analysisSchools Applied to & Results: Josef Korbel (full tuition + RA), SIS (full tuition + RA: $12k), Elliott ($15k), SAIS Bologna/DC ($20k), Fletcher ($5k), Georgetown/MSFS ($0k), SIPA (waitlisted), HKS (rejected)Ultimate Decision & Why: SAIS.
 The curriculum is excellent for my interests, the school's reputation and alumni network are great, and it allows me to study a year in Italy (which for someone like me with European interests is a solid bonus).
 They also gave me a nice scholarship package.
 The decision came down to choosing between AU (full ride) and SAIS, so it was basically money vs. everything else.
 In the end I felt SAIS is definitely worth the extra cost.Advice for Future Applicants: Sadly I feel like I've forgot most of the useful tips/details I had in mind a few months ago when everything was happening, and others in this thread have said many of the things I wanted to say as well.
 Especially the "do not freak out" advice is golden.
 I freaked out after I got my GRE score because of my "low" quant score.
 It is not the best by any means but I let it completely depress me, because I felt it disqualified me from the top programs and definitely meant I wouldn't get any money.
 I couldn't have been more wrong.
 Don't get me wrong, take the GRE very seriously (like I did, maybe a little too much), but it's only a small piece of the puzzle and even though I had read that on forums like this, in my heart I didn't believe it.
 So don't lose hope.
 Same goes with work experience - I was sure I wouldn't get into the top programs (such as SAIS, Fletcher, and Gtown) because I did not have a lot of full time work experience.
 In my circumstances getting an MA is a must (very hard to get a visa sponsor in the US as a foreigner, in Europe just a BA is worthless and everyone completes an MA right after their BA) but I felt I was somehow doomed to fail because of my lack of full time work experience.
 Again, I was wrong.
 The application truly seems to be evaluated holistically so if you lack in some areas, you can improve in others and make up for it.
 If I was a 22-year old American, I would definitely try to work for a few years, but everyone's situation is different and you have to keep that in mind when applying.
 It's all about coming across as someone who knows what they want out of grad school and as someone who is competent and qualified.
 So obviously the personal essay and letters of recommendation are extremely important in that regard.
 You might not have "a perfect" application and stats (only a few truly do, no matter how depressing it can sometimes be reading people's stats online and thinking everyone is a genius) but if you are a competent candidate, you have many ways to show that in your application.
 So I guess what I'm trying to say is this: try not to despair.
 I know it can be difficult - my experience is that things can get blown out of proportion in your head quite easily, especially when it comes to something as important as graduate school.
 But all you can do is try to get the right people to write your LORs, to really nail the personal essay, to go take a few classes (econ, math) if you feel that would make your application is stronger etc. Much of it is still in your own hands and even if the GRE doesn't go perfectly or you feel some other aspect of your application is not the best it could be, you probably still have a better chance of getting into the schools you want than you realize.
 Forums like GradCafe are excellent resources but they can also cause a lot of anxiety especially when completing your applications and comparing yourself to others.
 At that point just keep your head down and do the best you can.
 I felt that after the decisions started rolling in, I was able to get much more out of the forums because I was dealing with facts instead of just speculating what MIGHT happen.
 Thanks all for the great advice and discussions in the last few months.
 Congrats to everyone once again, I'm sure there's a good chance we will meet one day professionally (although I'm sure we have no idea we were on this forum at the same time).
-I doubt that I will be coming here much more now that everything is pretty much settled and the forum is dying down so I just wanted to thank all you guys and I hope you have a great two years at whichever school you chose! korman, Ruella76, Damis and 3 others 3 3
+I doubt that I will be coming here much more now that everything is pretty much settled and the forum is dying down so I just wanted to thank all you guys and I hope you have a great two years at whichever school you chose!
+Ruella76, korman, Damis and 3 others 3 3

 rz922 Posted May 16, 2013 Posted May 16, 2013 Previous Schools: Public Ivy Previous Degrees and GPAs: BA in Political Science and Sociology, 3.7 GPA GRE Scores: 169 Verbal; 165 Quant; 5.5 Writing Previous Work Experience: Most recently- 1 year as a journalist in the UN for international newswire; 2 years at start-up non-profit doing program management/ research; 1 year doing legislative research for a law firm; internship at magazine; volunteer work/ teaching abroad in Ecuador, Greece, France Math/Econ Background: Not a ton- stats, math class in undergrad, research methods class, 1 econ class while applying to grad schools Foreign Language Background: Spanish (rusty) from volunteering in Ecuador; Intermediate French- classes in Paris/undergrad Intended Field of Study in Grad School: IR/ Journalism Long Term Professional Goals: Foreign Correspondent Schools Applied to & Results: SIPA (accepted+ $$), Columbia Journalism (accepted), Georgetown School of Foreign Service (accepted), HKS MPP (rejected), Princeton WWS (rejected) Ultimate Decision & Why: I decided on the dual degree with SIPA and the journalism school.
 I had a lot of doubts of whether I needed two masters degrees, partly because of the cost, partly because of the time, but in the end, it was just the best fit.
 I knew I wanted to stay in journalism and after covering the UN, I wanted the IR background to better report on the field and to also widen my employment prospects if I decided to transition into a research position, etc. considering the volatility of journalism field.
 I was very selective with the schools I applied to because I wasn't planning on going the typical route after graduation from an MPA/IR school and wanted to be very strategic about my path and basically build a safety net.
 Again, your own reasons and motivations are key.
 Depending on your career aspirations, I could easily see going to slightly lower ranked school and taking more $$ if the alumni are doing what you want to do.
 I regretted not applying to at least Fletcher or another couple of schools to give me more aid options but it worked out.
 Advice for Future Applicants: -The GRE is beatable, even if you suck at math.
 Just keep telling yourself that.
 I took it twice and my score went up significantly, i think in part from having experience with taking a test on a computer.
 Practice answering questions on scrap paper: this sounds insignificant but it's not.
 Leave time in the app process to take it a second time, even if you're doing well on your practice tests.
 Kaplan books are a total waste but Princeton Review has the best strategies.
 Learn them inside and out, even if they seem to waste time.
 When you get familiar with them, they seriously help you beat the test.
 If you're disciplined, a class is unnecessary-- books and diligence will get you where you wanna go.
 I took vocab flashcards with me on the subway every morning all summer and it helped me totally own the verbal section. -Be patient with the process of deciding how you want to tie your narrative together.
 My work history was all over the place as I was definitely not one of those people that knew what I wanted to do even when I graduated college, but taking this time and re-writing a lot not only helped me put together a strong application but also helped me focus my goals and see where I really wanted to be headed.
 I considered deferring after I got my acceptances to get more experience but then realized that grad school was really the right place for me.
 Also, DO NOT try to fit everything into your SOP.
 Highlight a theme, chose experiences that illustrate this, but go for depth and what you've learned to show maturity rather than squeezing everything in.
 Every admissions officer says it, but they have your resume so dont repeat it.
 Yes, it's hard.
 I literally had 9 drafts of crap SOPs before I got to something that actually said something of value.
 As someone who writes for a living, I was slightly disgusted by all the shit i was churning out, but just get over it and expect it will be a process. - Don't stress about one weakness in your app.
 EVERYONE has at least one.
 None of them will kill your prospects.
 Try to restrain from posting a freak out about this.
 Seriously. -A lot of people say it, but FIT is so important.
 I didn't get into WWS or HKS but a policy program really wasn't as good of a fit for me as an IR program and those are the ones to which I received acceptances.
 It was REALLY hard for me to turn down Georgetown, even though there was no journalism focus.
 I wanted to like it more than I did because its considered so highly ranked for IR and I was really impressed with how willing the alumni was to connect you.
 I also didn't want to turn Georgetown down for the wrong reasons, such as it's easier for me to stay in NYC since I live here etc. At the end of the day, I wanted stronger connections in the journalism world, not in the beltway.
 And though I was allured by the prospect of all the internship opportunities in DC, including publications, I decided I wanted to strengthen my roots in NY media world, and the curriculum was a better fit for me at Columbia.
 Several people said to me, consider WHERE you want to be.
 Again it depends on your situation and goals, but NY was the better place for me. -Ask for what you need!
 Because I'm a dual degree student, I only have one year at SIPA, and since most funding goes to second years, I appealed to the admissions committee to consider this as a factor in getting assistance.
 It was an email that took at most 7 minutes and my appeal was rewarded with a fellowship that will make a huge difference in loans.
 It's always worth it to ask, especially if you have a compelling reason. -Talk to as many people as possible when you're making a decision- perhaps less so your friends and family and more so people who are doing what you want to be doing.
 I think I met almost the entire SFS at Georgetown when I visited for admit day and was completely impressed by everyone I spoke with.
 For me, the admitted students days only made me more torn in my choice.
 I reached out to specific people that had done the dual program I decided on at Columbia, including cold emailing journalists in the field that had no connection with admissions.
 I also spoke to journalists who had gone to SFS to see where they had ended up.
 This, along with fellowship award, led me to choose Columbia.
 Also thank the people that listen to you describe the nuances of every program you're accepted to during late March and April.
 They are being extremely kind. -Finally, GET OFF GRAD CAFE, or at least take breaks from it if you can't go cold turkey.
 I literally put a procrastination blocker tool on my browser at the end of February to try to restrict myself from going on when my mind wandered to thinking about grad school (re: all the time).
 It can be totally great during the research process and for commiserating over the seemingly endless wait.
 But keep in mind the people on here are submitting only a small sample of the applications that are going into the pool.
 Ignore the people that trash your dream school or who post freak outs about one typo they found after submitting their application.
 At the end of the day, grad school is a personal choice and completely dependent on your own goals and situation.
 Grad cafe is a great tool, but it's just that, and unfortunately it is not a Magic 8 ball to tell you if you're getting in or not.
 You will forget this around January and February, but it's okay.
 Good night and good luck! gradytripp 1

 traumerei Posted May 23, 2013 Posted May 23, 2013 (edited) better late than never?
 Previous Schools (Name, type, or tier): UVaPrevious Degrees and GPAs: 3.2 GPA in Government/East Asian Studies, graduated 2011GRE Scores (Verbal/Quantitative/Analytical Writing): 162/156/4.5Previous Work Experience (Years, Type): 18 months in Asia, teaching English in Korea and learning Mandarin in China.
 Had a few internships during undergrad, mostly involving research and memorandum writing.
 Math/Econ Background: A couple of economics courses, but did average in them.
 Tested out of math in college.
 Foreign Language Background (if applicable to your program): 4 years worth of Mandarin, basic Korean Intended Field of Study in Grad School: International RelationsLong Term Professional Goals: Was considering analyst track, but open to something more managerial/financial and related to East AsiaSchools Applied to & Results: Applied: American SIS, GW Elliott, NYU Wagner, Princeton WWS, Columbia SIPA.
 Rejected: Princeton.
 No funding whatsoever Ultimate Decision & Why: I chose Columbia for various reasons.
 On a professional level, the program is so flexible that I felt I could easily mold my own curriculum.
 I also liked how much it emphasized marketability and practical knowledge in preparation for a career.
 GW Elliott was a close contender as well for the same reasons.
 I was very impressed at the GW open house and encourage others to attend!
 For my personal growth, however, Columbia won out.
 Living in New York is a challenge I'd love to take on and I have friends there.
 Also, I didn't get funding from any programs.
 I was happy to know that there was a good chance for second year funding at SIPA, something which Elliott, SIS or NYU does not offer.
 Advice for Future Applicants: I've heard people emphasize studying for the GRE as much as possible and I second that!
 My scores are by no means amazing, but I believe that if it weren't for my six months of nonstop studying, my results wouldn't nearly be as good as it was this year.
 Admittedly, they could be better - maybe I could have gotten funding if scores were higher - so aim high!
 Also, don't sell yourself short.
 I spent the last year trawling this forum, wondering if my grades and experiences could even match up to others here.
 There were so many people in the "Am I Competitive Thread" who were worried that their 3.7 GPAs or 2+ years of experience in an international nonprofit bank couldn't get them into Johns Hopkins or Berkeley.
 It was really discouraging, because I believed my stats couldn't compare.
 But this whole process taught me that you really have to sell yourself.
 I worked hard on my personal statements and made sure it was clear I had a purpose.
 There has to be a real, relatable reason why you are applying to a program designed to put you in the policy career track.
 You can't apply "just because."
 I made sure I got great references and checked my applications three times at least.
 Basically, you don't to have to be perfect to get into a great program, just prove that you are a great fit.
 It's not over for me though.
 Even with second year funding, Columbia is not cheap.
 Tacked on with my other student loans, I am well aware I have a tough road ahead of me.
 But instead of deferring, I did not want to wait another year to go to grad school.
 Everyone has already put terrific advice in this thread, but we all have a different story.
 Don't let anyone guilt you or make you feel bad for making a decision that you believe is right for you.
 After all, we are all anonymous people who know nothing about YOU.
-Edited May 23, 2013 by traumerei ValarDohaeris, NGP, gradytripp and 1 other 4
+Edited May 23, 2013 by traumerei NGP, gradytripp, sturdyelm and 1 other 4

 LeadTheTurn Posted June 4, 2013 Posted June 4, 2013 Previous Schools (Name, type, or tier): Univ of Massachusetts Previous Degrees and GPAs: 3.8 GPA in Pol Sci.GRE Scores (Verbal/Quantitative/Analytical Writing): 162/159/5.0Previous Work Experience (Years, Type): 6.5 years of experience as a military intelligence officer.
 Deployments to Iraq and Afghanistan, as well as tours in Korea and Germany.
 Math/Econ Background: Microeconomics, Macroeconomics and Calculus were gen ed requirements for my college.
 Also took International Policial Economy and a course in the Resource Economics department.
 Foreign Language Background (if applicable to your program): Had taken two courses of Modern Standard Arabic in college.
 Also had completed five years of Spanish between high school and college.
 Intended Field of Study in Grad School: International RelationsLong Term Professional Goals: Pretty unsure at this point; could be state deparment, could be a think tank, could be several other organizations within the US govt.
 Schools Applied to & Results: Applied: Harvard Kennedy School, Princeton WWS, Yale Jackson Institute, JHU SAIS, Tufts Fletcher, Columbia SIPA, Univ Texas LBJ School, Georgetown PPI.
 Rejected: HKS and WWS.
 Ultimate Decision & Why: Yale Jackson.
 I was impressed by the number of seasoned practitioners the school had brought in over the last two years and felt that the director was moving the program in a good direction.
 Although I was a bit concerned with the small size of the program for alumni connection opportunities, I did consider the fact Yale's career services office has had a great record of putting people into important jobs within the US government for a very long time.
 I was also very happy with the flexibility of the program and the opportunity to pursue joint programs.
 The location of the school also factored in positively, since it is 90 minutes away from the town where I grew up.
 Advice for Future Applicants: Knock out the GRE very early so that you'll have a chance to re-take if you are not satisfied with the results of your first attempt.
 Be careful about which materials you buy to prepare for the test -- check out this two star review for 1,014 GRE Practice Questions. http://www.amazon.com/Practice-Questions-Edition-Graduate-Preparation/dp/0307945383/ref=pd_sim_b_4 I can personally say that it is a well-deserved low mark, since that book posts an unacceptably high number of incorrect answers to their problems.
 When asking for a recommendation, make sure the writer knows you pretty well and can speak intelligently to your favorable qualities.
 This is especially true if the writer is a graduate of the school to which you are applying; schools will not be impressed if they think you selected the writer simply because he/she is an alumni.
 Give the writers plenty of lead time to draft up a good letter before the respective deadlines, and do not be afraid to remind them of these dates as they approach.
 It is generally a good idea to inform the writers about the narrative you are trying to create throughout your application, and which aspect of your background you want that respective writer to emphasize.
 You do not want all three of them saying the same thing, but you do want them all to speak to a theme that shows you are a good fit for your intended school.
 As others have mentioned, do not tie your self-worth to the results of your application cycle.
 Realize that schools are not necessarily picking the best 60/160/700 applicants for their program, but are instead filling 60/160/700 roles with the individuals that best fit those roles for them.
 If a great percentage of those roles happen to be people with overseas NGO experience and your background is in campaign politics and domestic issues, then you might be out of luck.
 No one can be sure how many soft factors are involved during the selection process, so do not think that a rejection is based purely on aspects that were within your control.